Up for a new path ahead.

 There’s no better way to get a feel for what we’re all about at Upstate than visiting our beautiful 330-acre campus in Spartanburg.
 You can take a campus tour, speak with a financial aid counselor, meet students and faculty, and feel our energy.

 We have transfer agreements with a number of colleges and universities, which simplifies and streamlines the process for determining which credits you’ve already earned will transfer here.
 Our experienced advisors will work with you individually every step of the way to map out your graduation plan.

 Apply for Admission

-The initial online application makes it a simple process.
+The online application is a simple process.
 After applying and submitting the $45 non-refundable application fee, make sure to check the status of your application and keep up to date on the enrollment checklist to stay on track.